 Step 5: Fill the bowl with water

-Step 6: Place the cheesecloth balls in the water and let it soak for 60-120 minutes
+Step 6: Place the cheesecloth balls in the water and let them soak for 60-120 minutes

-Step 7: Squeeze the cheesecloth balls turning the water dark brown
+Step 7: Squeeze the cheesecloth balls turning the water to dark brown

 **If you plan on immediately cooking with the ABV you can skip the following steps**